 Why pick Palisades Zoysia grass for your Houston lawn?
 When people see the sample plots of grass at our office in Arcola, they almost always head for the Palisades Zoysia grass plot first.
-Why is that and what are the advantages and disadvantages of Palisades Zoysia grass for your Houston area project?
+Why is that and what are the advantages and disadvantages of Palisades Zoysia grass for Houston homeowners?
 Houston Grass Owner Michael Romine answers those questions in this video.

 We also sell Cavalier Zoysia grass and Emerald Zoysia grass, which combine shade tolerance with a beautiful dark-green color and a dense, fine-bladed appearance.
 Any variety of Zoysia grass will make your lawn the best in your neighborhood.

 Summary of Michael’s Palisades Zoysia Grass Video

 Their palisades zoysia is amazing.
 Follow the recommendation on how to resod a yard properly, you won’t be disappointed.

 Why pick Palisades Zoysia?
 I guess the number one reason, in my mind, to pick Palisades Zoysia is probably the appearance or aesthetics.